 Pap said if the corn was picked when it was still fresh and full it was allowed to dry out slightly.
 If the bread was made at the end of the season, corn which had began to dry on the stalk was used.

 A grater, usually a homemade one was used to remove the corn from the cob.
 Pap made one from a tin can and we used it, but he said the ones they made when he was a boy were better because they were longer and more sturdy than the one we made.

 Once the corn was mixed into a batter it was either baked or fried before eating.
 Pap said the fresh version was most often made at the end of the growing season when the corn began to harden but wasn’t completely dry.

 - 1 1/2 cup grated corn (if using really fresh corn allow some of the milk to drain out)

 - 1 teaspoon salt

 - 1 egg beaten

-Pour milk mixture into corn mixture and stir well.
-Pap said the batter should be like pancake batter.
+Mix all ingredients together.
+Pap said the batter should resemble pancake batter.
 If needed additional flour or milk can be added to thicken or thin.

-Pap said he should have fried it like potato cakes but since we were talking-he forgot and poured the whole pan full.
-Once it was browned on one side-he cut down the middle and flipped both pieces so the other side could cook.
+Pap said he should have fried it like potato cakes but since we were talking he forgot and poured the whole pan full.
+Once it browned on one side he cut down the middle and flipped both pieces so the other side could cook.

-So what did I think-I liked it!
+I thought the bread was fantastic!
 When we made the other version of gritted bread with dried corn I could only imagine eating it if I had to.
-The fresh corn version was very good and I could see how folks would enjoying eating it plain or with a smear of honey which is how Pap likes it.
+The fresh corn version is very good.